rossjaywill/insights.nvim/README.md

 ## Contributions

-All contributions and issues are welcome, feel free to open a PR or raise issues :)
+All contributions and issues welcome, feel free to open a PR or raise issues :)